Learn more about the Research Center of Electron Microscopy:

 You may quickly find your way to our site using Google Maps, but personal data like your IP adress will be sent to Google.
+You can decide yourself.

 To cover the growing interest in electron microscopical investigations and the need for structural elucidation of supramolecular assemblies at the Institute of Organic Chemistry, a modern FEI Tecnai F20 microscope was funded within the frame of a “Major Research Instrumentation” funding program from the Deutsche Forschungsgesellschaft (DFG, German Research Foundation) and required an appropriate home.